bloatoo/zchess/README.md

 # zchess

 `zchess` is a terminal interface for chess written in Rust.
-You can use it to play chess either locally, or against other players via the Lichess API. <br>
+You can use it to play chess either locally, or against other players via the Lichess API. <br> <br>
 NOTE: This project is an early state of development, so expect bugs.
 Feel free to open issues and pull requests.

 ### Features
-- Flexible configuration system
+- Flexible interface configuration
--
+- Online games against real people via Lichess
-- Local games
+- Ships a lightweight binary

 ### Getting started
 #### Installation